NNNNAI/VGGFace2-HQ/README.md

 We provide a download link for users to download the data, and also provide guidance on how to generate the VGGFace2 dataset from scratch.

+If you find this project useful, please star it.
+It is the greatest appreciation of our work.

 <img src="./docs/img/vggface2_hq_compare.png"/>

 # Get the VGGFace2-HQ dataset from cloud!